 Is it OK to use the same material on different applications?

-These are examples of college application services that provide standardized applications which allow you to apply to multiple schools with a single application.
-Instead of filling out eight different applications, you can simply fill out one and submit it to each college.
+These are platforms that allow you to apply to multiple schools with a single, standardized application.
+Instead of filling out multiple applications, you fill out one application that you can submit to each college.
 Compare your college list to the schools that accept each application to decide which one(s) might be right for you.

-Should I apply to colleges if my admission-test scores or grades are below their published ranges?
+Should I apply to colleges if my admission test scores or grades are below their published ranges?

 Should I even bother applying to colleges I don’t think I can afford?

 Even if the aid package the college offers is not enough, you have options .
 Many colleges are willing to work with students they have chosen for admission to ensure that those students can afford to attend.